Arnaiz Avenue: History

-The present avenue originated from an old street linking the coast of Manila Bay in Pasay to Barrio Culi-Culi (now Barangay Pio del Pilar) in San Pedro de Macati.
-It was later extended to the east up to Fort McKinley, making it known as Pasay–McKinley Road and other various names recognized by the government per section.
+The present avenue originated from two discontinuous roads: Calle Libertad, a short street from the old Manila Bay coastline to Calle P. Burgos (now Burgos Street) in Pasay (Pasai), and a provincial road from P. Burgos to Barrio Culi-Culi (now Barangay Pio del Pilar) in San Pedro de Macati (now Makati).
+The latter became part of the Pasai–San Pedro Macati Road, which connected the municipal centers of Pasay and San Pedro de Macati.
+The road was occupied by the American troops on February 5, 1899, during the Philippine–American War.
+Libertad was later extended westward to Dewey Boulevard (now Roxas Boulevard), which was constructed on reclaimed land.

+Both roads were later integrated and extended eastward up to Fort McKinley, making it known as Pasay–McKinley Road, Pasay–Sakura Heiyei Road (during World War II), and other names recognized by the government per section.
 It was also designated as Route 57 or Highway 57.
-The road became disconnected in the 1950s when the Makati Commercial Center complex (now Glorietta complex at Ayala Center) was built over its segment between Highway 54 (now EDSA) and Makati Avenue, thus realigning it south of the new commercial center, approaching Dasmariñas Village.
-The disconnected segment towards Fort McKinley became a separate road that is presently known as McKinley Road.
-It was then renamed in 1984 to Antonio S. Arnaiz Avenue, by virtue of Batas Pambansa Blg.
+The road became disconnected in the 1950s when the Makati Commercial Center complex (present-day Ayala Center) was built over its segment between Highway 54 (now EDSA) and Makati Avenue, thus realigning it south of the new commercial center, approaching Dasmariñas Village.
+The disconnected segment towards Fort McKinley became a separate road known as McKinley Road.
+It was renamed in 1984 to Antonio S. Arnaiz Avenue, under Batas Pambansa Blg.
 783.